 With its multitude of options, the pet food aisle can be a daunting place.
 One can of wet dog food might promise a “gourmet beef entrée” while another package of dry food might advertise “all natural ingredients” in big, bright lettering.
-You want the best for your dog, but where do you start?
+You want the best for your dog – and some of us even go a little overboard when it comes to treating them like royalty.
+But when it comes to dog food, where do you start?

 The truth is that every dog is unique.
 Your dog’s breed, age, and personality can all affect his or her nutritional needs.
 There are some things all good dog foods have in common.
 However, to make the best dietary choices for your dog, you’ll have to consider your dog’s individual nutritional needs.